NicholasInchauspe2/NicholasInchauspe2/README.md

-- 🔭 I'm currently working on migrating my web app project to TypeScript.
+- 🔭 I'm currently working as a full stack developer on Nocito Constructora, building the server side of applications with typescript, node, aws and postgresql.

-- 🌱 I'm currently learning TypeScript.
+- 🌱 I'm currently learning aws.

 - 🕵️‍♂️ I'm looking to collaborate on new projects that have a real impact.